Speaker Franciska Coleman stands in front of a projector screen with text that appears blurred.

 Badger Talks Coordinator

 Maya has been with Badger Talks since October of 2022.
 She is responsible for hosted talk requests and their marketing, human resources, office supplies and equipment, and travel and expenses for speakers, students and staff.
 Maya Reinfeldt is a graduate of the University of Wisconsin - Madison, where she earned her BA with Honors in International Studies and Russian Literature.
 During college, she was a Writing Fellow, an Interfaith Fellow, and a member of the Cabinet of Student Leaders.
 Her work experience also centers around the University - Maya has worked for Memorial Library, and as both a student employee and Community Engaged Intern at the Wisconsin Water Library under Wisconsin Sea Grant where she focused on elevating underrepresented voices in the library.
 Maya grew up near Madison and, as a very proud Badger, is excited to support and develop the Badger Talks goal of spreading the Wisconsin Idea throughout the state.
+In her free time, she plays with the UW-Madison Russian Folk Orchestra, having been raised bilingual in English and Russian.

 Badger Talks Marketing Intern